igno/fizzbuzz/README.md

 fizzbuzz should count up to the number provided by the first parameter (15 in the example above) and depending on the set of rules provided in the second parameter, it replaces some of the numbers with words.

-The rules for when to output fizz, buzz, or fizzbuzz are:
+The behavior of the rules fizz, buzz, and fizzbuzz are:

 * If the number is a multiple of 3, output fizz instead of the number
 * If the number is a multiple of 5, output buzz instead of the number
 * If the number is a multiple of 3 and 5, output fizzbuzz instead of the number